 The current situation we are left in after the replacement windows re-installation by the contractor on July 10th through July 13th.

 The picture below is our window’s rough opening facing north.
 The photo #1 was taken on November 6, 2022, when we finished insulating the wall, and the photo #2 was taken shortly after we covered and reinforced the wall with 3/4 in. plywood.
 Both photographs also show the 4.5″ exterior trim attached from the outside.
-Photo #3 was taken after the contractor cut out the critical parts of the rough framing and also 4 inches of the exterior load-bearing wall, inflicting cracks on the wall covering as well.
+Photo #3 was taken on July 12, 2024, during the re-installation of the replacement windows, when the contractor’s second crew took out the replacement window, and it showed the first crew cut out the critical parts of the rough framing and also 4 inches of the exterior load-bearing wall, inflicting cracks on the wall covering as well.

 This part of the building was built in 1932 by the Stuart Episcopalians, as one of the building enlargements in the form of a cross to the former Methodist Church, also known as the Pioneer Church built in Stuart in 1895.

-The oversized and much heavier replacement window that faces north doesn’t have any support underneath, except for 0.75″ inferior grade pressure-treated yellow pine board screwed to the top of the cut-off cripples and a completely cut-out jack stud.
-(Our current situation)
+The oversized and much heavier replacement window that faces north doesn’t have any support underneath, except for 0.75″ inferior grade pressure-treated yellow pine board screwed to the top of the cut-off cripples.

-Our exterior load-bearing walls are left with cracks after the contractor altered them, enlarging the windows’ rough openings to fit their oversized replacement windows.
-(Our current situation)
+Our exterior load-bearing walls are left with more cracks after the contractor altered them, enlarging the windows’ rough openings to fit their oversized replacement windows.

-The photographs show our original window vs. the oversized replacement windows and the destruction of our frames and rough openings.
+The photographs show our original window vs. the oversized replacement window and the destruction of our frames / rough openings.

 After removing the original frames’ parts, protruding 1.5″ thick sills, and altering the exterior load-bearing wall, the contractor Patriot Response Group filled the holes in the exterior walls with silicone sealant.